 I’m usually able to hit the sign-up bonus requirement just by doing all of my spending on a single credit card for the duration of the sign-up bonus period, and I also plan ahead to sign up for a new card when I know I have a big expense coming up – say, a pricey plane ticket, or holiday shopping.

 Before signing up for a new credit card, you’ll need to do some research to figure out which credit cards make the most sense for you.
-I focus on cards that I can use for an upcoming trip: cashback rewards on categories I spent the most in (like restaurants, travel, and groceries), points that could be exchanged for travel, and miles for airlines that I fly frequently.
+I focus on cards that I can use for an upcoming trip: cashback rewards on categories I spent the most in (like restaurants, travel, and groceries), points that could be exchanged for travel, and miles for airlines that I fly frequently (like the Southwest Airlines card, which has paid for many Southwest flights for me over the years since I live next to a Southwest hub!)

-My favorite credit cards for travel are travel rewards cards, like my Chase Sapphire card.
-It’s been my favorite travel card over the years, not only because I earn points on my many travel purchases, but also because of its excellent travel insurance policies: they saved my butt when we ran our BMW into a castle in France, reimbursed a canceled trip due to labor strikes (also in France… weird coincidence), and have generally saved us many times over the years.
+My favorite credit cards for travel are flexible travel rewards cards, like my beloved Chase Sapphire card.
+It’s been my favorite travel card over the years, not only because I earn points on my many travel purchases, but also because of its excellent travel insurance policies: they saved my butt when we ran our BMW into a castle in France, reimbursed a canceled trip due to labor strikes (also in France… weird coincidence), and have generally saved us many times over the years – I’ve got a complete rundown in my best travel credit card post.

 Plus, we get access to airport lounges, which is my favorite way to break up a series of long-haul flights (I wrote this post from a lounge in Lisbon on a 48-hour haul between NYC and Rome).
 And there are no foreign transaction fees, so I can use it while traveling without racking up extra charges.

-I’ve also signed up for specific airline cards to help me pay for plane tickets, like Southwest and Hawaiian Airlines.
-These usually come with a chunky sign-up bonus, and are fantastic for airlines that depart from your home airport or that you fly frequently.
+I’ve also signed up for specific airline cards to help me pay for plane tickets, like Southwest Airlines and Hawaiian Airlines.
+These usually come with a chunky sign-up bonus that’s enough to cover a flight or two, and are fantastic for airlines that depart from your home airport or that you fly frequently.

 Airline miles are also usually transferable between airline “partners,” so for instance, American Airlines miles can help you pay for an inexpensive short-haul flight during your trip on Japan Airlines, Fiji Airways, or SriLankan Airlines.